What is unlimited home insurance?

 Buildings insurance protects the bricks and mortar of your house – as well as your fitted kitchen and bathroom, and often outbuildings – against events including:

 - theft and vandalism

 What isn’t covered by buildings insurance?

 Regardless of whether it’s an unlimited policy or standard cover, most buildings insurance won’t pay out for:

 - damage from insects or birds.

 Every policy is different though, so check the policy documents to be sure what is and isn’t covered.

 How do I know how much contents cover I need?

 There are plenty of online content calculators to help you estimate the value of your home contents.
 When you get a quote with us, you’ll have the option to use our contents calculator to help you understand how much cover you need.

-Otherwise, you can go from room to room with a pen and paper, and estimate the value of your home contents.
+Otherwise, you can go from room to room with a pen and paper, and add up the value of your home contents.
 It may take a little while but it’s certainly worth your time.